 - Chirashizushi: This is made by putting different slices of raw fish on top of sushi rice in an artful way.

-- Inarizushi: Sushi rice stuffed inside deep-friend tofu pockets.
+- Inarizushi: Sushi rice stuffed inside deep-fried tofu pockets.

-Oh also, here’s a good guide from a Japanese food blogger on how to make authentic sushi at home!
+Oh also, here’s a good tutorial, from a Japanese food blogger, on how to make authentic sushi at home!

 If you haven’t been to a ramen house yet, then I promise you, ramen is so much more than those instant packets or cups.

-But when you go to a good restaurant with fresh noodles, rich homemade broths, tasty meats, and marinated eggs, it kind of becomes one of your favorite Japanese dishes.
+When you go to a good restaurant with fresh noodles, rich homemade broths, tasty meats, and marinated eggs, it kind of becomes one of your favorite Japanese foods.

 This photo isn’t from my seventeenth birthday. 😂 But it was definitely a good bowl of tonkotsu ramen!